-The World Diamond Council was established in July 2000 upon the initiative of the World Federation of Diamond Bourses and the International Diamond Manufacturers Association for the diamond industry to consolidate its interests and speak with one voice in the Kimberley Process on eliminating conflict diamonds from international trade and preventing usage of diamonds to finance conflicts.
+The World Diamond Council was established in July 2000 as a non-for-profit trade association upon the initiative of the World Federation of Diamond Bourses and the International Diamond Manufacturers Association for the diamond industry to consolidate its interests and speak with one voice in the Kimberley Process on eliminating conflict diamonds from international trade and preventing usage of diamonds to finance conflicts.

-The WDC has established the voluntary System of Warranties which extends the Kimberley Process Certification Scheme beyond the export and import of rough diamonds.
-The association provides technical and financial support as well as Administrative Support Mechanism to the Kimberley Process, represents the diamond industry in the KP committees and in other forums, serves as the centre of communication ensuring compliance with the regulatory and voluntary systems.
+The WDC has established the voluntary System of Warranties that extends the Kimberley Process Certification Scheme beyond the export and import of rough diamonds.
+The association provides technical and financial support as well as Administrative Support Mechanism to the Kimberley Process, represents the diamond industry in the KP working bodies and in other forums, serves as the centre of communication ensuring compliance with the regulatory and voluntary systems.

 World Federation of Diamond Bourses (WFDB)

 The World Federation of Diamond Bourses was established in 1947 at the diamond industry congress in Antwerp.